argustelecom/db-queue/README.md

 project.

 * `db-queue-core` module provides base logic and requires `org.slf4j:slf4j-api` library
+* `db-queue-jdbc` module provides generic DAO implementation you can use to build your own DAO
 * `db-queue-spring` module provides access to database and requires Spring Framework: spring-jdbc and spring-tx.
 Other features of Spring ecosystem are not in use.
 * `db-queue-brave` module provides tracing support with help of [Brave](https://github.com/openzipkin/brave)